slsa-framework/slsa-github-generator/.github/actions/upload-assets/README.md

 This action uploads assets given a release url.
 It does not require a tag trigger.
 The code is taken from https://github.com/actions/upload-release-asset, but the project is archived.
-SO we keep a local and updated copy here.
+So we keep a local and updated copy here.

 ## How to build this action in development
 - Install node
 - Install typescript
 - `npm ci`
 - `npm run build`